10 Best Things To Do in Playa del Ingles, Gran Canaria

 What to do in Playa del Inglés - Places to visit & attractions

-Playa del Inglés is a lively resort, similar to Maspalomas in terms of nightlife.
+Playa del Inglés is a lively resort and the best place to stay in Gran Canaria for nightlife.
 It is not really the place for a quiet holiday in Gran Canaria - for that we would recommend Puerto de Mogan, which is a more relaxed and quiet resort in Gran Canaria.

 1. Playa del Ingles beach